Richard Weston (treasurer): Career

 In 1523, Weston served in France under Charles Brandon, 1st Duke of Suffolk; in 1525, he became Treasurer of Calais, a personal possession of the king and thus a personal appointment of great honour, and in 1528, Under-Treasurer of England.
 He also served as a Knight of the Shire for Berkshire in 1529.

 His main residences were Cranbourne Lodge, where he was the keeper, and Ufton Court, both in Berkshire, and then Sutton Place, Surrey, which he re-built in a ground-breaking style, the last two being granted to him by the king.
 In 1533, Henry VIII paid a state visit to Weston at his newly built mansion at Sutton Place.
 Thomas Cromwell was a guest there later.

 In 1539, Weston was appointed to meet Anne of Cleves on her arrival in England, when he must have been considerably over seventy years of age.
 In 1542, he surrendered his post of sub-treasurer of England "ob senectutem debilitatam et continuam infirmitatem" (20 January) and died on 7 August.
 He was buried in the Weston Chapel, built by him in Holy Trinity Church, Guildford.
 He was succeeded in his estates by his six year-old grandson Henry Weston, the son of his executed son Francis Weston.

 Marriage and children

-He married Anne Sandys, a daughter of Oliver Sandys of Shere, and one of the Gentlewomen of Queen Catherine of Aragon, by whom he had a son and two daughters as follows:
+He married Anne Sandys, a daughter of Oliver Sandys of Shere, and one of the Gentlewomen of Queen Katherine of Aragon, by whom he had a son and two daughters as follows: